OldDream/copy-to-clipboard-ultralight/README.md

 Language : English | [中文](./README.zh-CN.md)

-A 🚀 ultralight tool  ( **596Byte** )  that can copy a string to system clipboard.
+🚀 A ultralight tool  ( **596Byte** )  that can copy a string to system clipboard.

 💫 Wide browser support, for example IE >= 9.

-📦 UMD module & ESModule, offer .d.ts file to support Typescript.
+📦 UMD module & ESModule, offer .d.ts file to support Typescript.git